AVEVA PI Web API

 0/3

-WORKAROUNDInstruct PI Web API users to retrieve annotation attachments through REST API requests instead of rendering them in the web browser
+WORKAROUNDInstruct PI Web API users to retrieve annotation attachments through direct REST API requests rather than rendering them in the browser interface

 Schedule — requires maintenance window